+The recipient does not need to be an AAPG member.
 The recipient must be living at the time of selection and be willing to be present to receive the award at the time and place designated by the Executive Committee, normally at the Annual Convention.
+The recipient is ineligible for consideration or receipt of the Sidney Powers Memorial Award

 Guidelines for Consideration of Candidates